anna-dang/anna-dang/README.md

 ### Hi there 👋

+I am currently a bootcamp student (Aug 2020 - Jan 2021), studying data science through Flatiron School.
+Open to all opportunities to connect, learn and grow!

+I am based in Detroit, Michigan.

 <!--
 **anna-dang/anna-dang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.